Rksingh090/r-panel/readme.md

 ## Introduction

-The Docker-Based Application Deployment App is a powerful tool designed to simplify and streamline the deployment process of Docker-based applications.
+Rpanel - The Docker based application deployment app is a powerful tool designed to simplify and streamline the deployment process of Docker-based applications.
 With an intuitive React JS user interface, this app enables users to easily manage, deploy, and monitor their containerized applications using Docker technology.

 ## Features